Mask prior-guided denoising diffusion improves inverse protein folding: Methods

 \textbf{Baselines.} We compare MapDiff with recent deep graph models for inverse protein folding, including StructGNN \cite{ingraham2019generative}, GraphTrans \cite{ingraham2019generative}, GVP \cite{jing2020learning}, AlphaDesign \cite{gao2022alphadesign}, ProteinMPNN \cite{dauparas2022robust}, PiFold \cite{gao2023pifold}, LM-Design \cite{lmdesign} and GRADE-IF \cite{dauparas2022robust}.
 To ensure a reliable and fair comparison, we reproduce the open-source and four most state-of-the-art baselines (ProteinMPNN, PiFold, LM-Design, and GRADE-IF) under identical settings in our experiments.
 ProteinMPNN uses a message-passing neural network to encode structure features, and a random decoding scheme to generate protein sequences.
 PiFold introduces a residue featurizer to extract distance, angle, and direction features.
 It proposes a PiGNN encoder to learn expressive residue representations, enabling the generation of protein sequences in a one-shot manner.
 LM-Design uses structure-based models as encoders and incorporates the protein language model ESM as a protein designer to refine the generated sequences.
 GRADE-IF employs EGNN to learn residue representations from protein structures, and adopts the graph denoising diffusion model to iteratively generate feasible sequences.
 All baselines are implemented following the default hyperparameter settings in their original papers.

 \textbf{Implementation setup.} MapDiff is implemented in Python 3.8 and PyTorch 1.13.1 \cite{paszke2017automatic}, along with functions from BioPython 1.81 \cite{cock2009biopython}, PyG 2.4.0 \cite{pyg}, Scikit-learn 1.0.2 \cite{pedregosa2011scikit}, NumPy 1.22.3 \cite{harris2020array}, and RDKit 2023.3.3 \cite{rdk}.
-It consists of two training stages: mask prior pre-training and denoising diffusion model training, both of which use the same CATH 4.2/4.3 training set.
+It consists of two training stages: mask-prior pre-training and denoising diffusion model training, both of which use the same CATH 4.2/4.3 training set.
 The batch size is set to 8, and the models are trained up to 200 epochs in pre-training and 100 epochs in denoising training.
 We employ the Adam optimizer with a one-cycle scheduler for parameter optimization, setting the peak learning rate to 5e-4.
 In the denoising network, the structure-based sequence predictor consists of six global-aware EGCL layers, each with 128 hidden dimensions.
 Meanwhile, the masked sequence designer stacks six layers of IPA, each with 128 hidden dimensions and 4 attention heads.
 The dropout rate is set to 0.2 in both EGCL and IPA layers.
 A cosine schedule is applied to control the noise weight at each time steps, with a total of 500 time steps.
 During sampling inference, the skip steps for DDIM are configured to 100, and the Monte-Carlo forward passes are set to 50.
 For the mask ratio adaptor, we set the minimum mask ratio to 0.4 and the deviation to 0.2.
 All experiments are conducted on a single Tesla A100 GPU.
 Following the regular evaluation in deep learning, the best-performing model is selected based on the epoch that provides the highest recovery on the validation set.
-Finally, this selected model is subsequently used to evaluate performance on the test set.
-Additionally, we provided the algorithm details for the training and sampling inference in the Supplementary S3, and the scalability study in the Supplementary S6.
+After that, this selected model is subsequently used to evaluate performance on the test set.
+For the foldability analysis, we apply a single AlphaFold2 pTM model (i.e., model\_1\_ptm) with three recycles to balance accuracy and computational efficiency.
+Multiple sequence alignment (MSA) information is generated for each sequence using the MMSeqs2 \cite{steinegger2017mmseqs2, mirdita2019mmseqs2} server provided by ColabFold \cite{mirdita2022colabfold}.
+Additionally, we provided the algorithm details for the training and sampling inference in Supplementary S5, and the scalability study in Supplementary S8 and Supplementary Fig. 4.